za-gene/rpi/attiny85/blink-arduino-cli/README.md

-# blink-avrlib
+# blink-arduino-cli

-Demonstration of blinking using avrlib
+Demo of building an ATTiny85 project using arduino-cli

+## Work history

+2020-12-31 works